FARMSTEAD & ARTISAN CHEESES

 We sell our products through local markets in Central Illinois including Urbana’s Market at the Square, as well as several restaurant and retail locations in Champaign-Urbana - Common Ground Food Cooperative, Strawberry Fields-World Harvest Foods and Harvest Market.

 Not in C-U?
 Look for our products in Bloomington-Normal at Common Ground Grocery and Greentop Grocery.
 Our cheeses are also available in select Chicago and Chicagoland locations, including numerous restaurants, and small retail specialty food and grocery shops such as sweetgreen (five locations) , Potash Markets, Dom's Kitchen and Market, and select Whole Foods stores in Chicago.
 Fresh Picks, a Chicagoland Home delivery business, also carries our cheeses.

 We also offer On-Farm Sales throughout the season, where you can come out to the farm!
 Gelato pints and scoops are available as well as our cheese.
-Since farm hours vary by season, check out our newsletter or the main page of our website for the most current store hours.
+Check out our newsletter or the main page of our website for the most current store hours.